 If you’re experiencing financial difficulty and cannot pay your local council rates, you should inform your council.
-Some local councils have hardship programs and you can ask them to waive the interest on overdue rates.
+Most local councils have hardship programs and you can ask them to waive the interest on overdue rates.

 If you advise your council that you expect your circumstances to be short-term and are able to pay off some of the debt, the council will usually agree to an arrangement where you can pay later and still keep your home and assets.

 Please be aware that failure to pay your rates may lead to councils starting legal proceedings against you to recover their rates payments, which will increase your costs.
 Therefore you should act quickly to advise your local council, and keep them updated on your situation.

 - Claim your concession entitlement